totallytom/Web_Lounge/README.md

 ﻿# Web_Lounge
 My personal social media project, where users can share their share their comfort space through music.
-Room for you, room for me
+Check react-mini for frontend materials!